Health effects of sunlight exposure: Near-infrared light

+Studies indicate that NIR light from sunlight can pass through the human body and stimulate the production of mitochondrial melatonin.
+Although NIR light is outside the visible spectrum, it may act as a vital signaling mechanism for antioxidant production.

 Folate degradation

 Blood levels of folate, a nutrient vital for fetal development, can be degraded by UV radiation, raising concerns about sun exposure for pregnant women.
 Lifespan and fertility can be adversely affected for individuals born during peaks of the 11-year solar cycle, possibly because of UV-related folate deficiency during gestation.

 Blood pressure

 A seasonal variation in blood pressure has been noted for decades.
 Research indicates that skin exposure to sunlight results in a modest reduction in systolic blood pressure.
 The effect is independent of vitamin D status, instead being mediated by nitric oxide release from skin upon exposure to UV light.
 The effect is greater in fair-skinned individuals.

 Cognitive functioning and mood

 UV exposure plays a role in motor learning and object recognition memory.
 Moderate UV exposure enhances cognitive functioning through a specialized glutamate (GLU) biosynthetic pathway in the brain.
 The process begins when UV exposure triggers an increase in blood levels of urocanic acid (UCA), which possesses the unique ability to cross the blood-brain barrier.
 Upon entering the brain, UCA initiates a cascade of biochemical reactions that promote glutamate biosynthesis, particularly in critical regions such as the motor cortex and hippocampus.
 This increased glutamate production leads to notable cognitive enhancements, including improved motor learning capabilities, enhanced object recognition memory, and strengthened synaptic plasticity.

 Ultraviolet (UV) light has been shown to influence various neurological functions, including mood, addiction, cognition, and memory.
 This impact likely occurs through UV-induced changes in brain chemistry, potentially altering neurotransmitter systems and neuroplasticity.
 UV exposure might, for example, affect serotonin levels, which play a significant role in mood regulation and cognitive functions.
 This hormonal effect can helps stabilize circadian rhythms.
 This stabilizing effect is particularly important for individuals with mental disorders, who often experience circadian desynchronization and sleep problems.
 As a result, light therapy has emerged as an increasingly popular treatment option for various mood and psychiatric disorders.